Are Medical Specialists Simply Profiteers?

 The differences in fees charged are due, the specialists say, to “inappropriate pricing guidelines” that aren’t based on costs.
 The previous official DoH reference price list was set aside by a Supreme Court ruling in 2010.
 It is now the responsibility of the Health Professions Council of South Africa (the HPCSA) to provide guideline tariffs.

 The view of SPPF is that people ignore the fact that doctors and specialists had their own costs of service.
 Instead the focus was on attempting to curb medical aid scheme costs.
 They state that medical practitioners don’t mind pricing mechanisms but want them to be based on cost and not influenced by any form of politics.

 There are a number of ways that hospitals compete to get doctors to use their facilities.
 These include the provision of facilities, including consulting rooms and equipment, as well shareholder opportunities and incentives to relocate.

-The DoH has asked for a closer look to be taken at “perverse provider incentives” that are associated with what they call “reimbursement structures”.
+The DoH says people must take a closer look at “perverse provider incentives” relating to “reimbursement structures”.